 When you tick the Core option the system will automatically populate your surveys with these dimensions.

-Two of the selected core dimensions, Rigour and Relevance, are also part of the core set for CPPs.
+Two of the selected dimensions, Rigour and Relevance, are also part of the core set for CPPs.

 We suggest that whichever dimensions you choose, they speak to the aims of the work and your organisation’s mission.